 There are some important limitations on your medical treatment benefits of which you should be aware.
 First, California law provides that medical treatment must be “evidence-based,” meaning treatments scientifically proven to cure or relive your injury or illness, including how often treatments are needed and the extent and duration of each treatments.
 These “evidence-based” treatments are set forth in the state’s “medical treatment utilization schedule.”

 Second, California law allows employers to set up a “Medical Provider Network” (MPN) which is a group of doctors and healthcare providers that they have pre-designated to treat their injured workers.
 The MPN must include a mix of doctors who have expertise in general areas of medicine, as well as doctors who specialize in work-related injuries, and the MPN must be approved by the Division of Workers Compensation of the California Department of Industrial Relations.
 If your employer has set up a MPN, you must see a doctor in the MPN, unless you have previously designated a personal doctor.
 You may pre-designate a personal doctor if your employer offers group health insurance, and:

 There are many additional limitations in the law that can affect your rights to medical treatment benefits.
 An experienced workers’ compensation lawyer can help you navigate the complexities of the workers’ compensation system and ensure that you receive all of the medical and other benefits to which you are entitled.

 At DuRard, McKenna & Borg, we fight for injured workers.
 If you have been injured on the job or are suffering from a work-related illness, contact us today to find out how we can help.
-Our lawyers speak Spanish, Hindi, and Arabic.
+Two of our lawyers speak Spanish and Arabic.
 We offer free initial consultations, as well as take cases on a contingency fee basis, meaning that you pay no legal fees unless we successfully help you recover.
 Call us today at (650) 425-3278.